lincc-frameworks/python-project-template/docs/source/existing_project.rst

     Every pre-existing project is unique - it's a snowflake - even if the developers followed accepted guidelines and best practices.

-    Because of that, we can't we enumerate all the possible sticking points that may be encounter when attempting to incorporate the LINCC Frameworks Python Project Template into a pre-existing project.
+    Because of that, we can't we enumerate all the possible sticking points that you may encounter when attempting to incorporate the LINCC Frameworks Python Project Template into a pre-existing project.